Doy-lee/session-pro-backend/google.md

 subscription is treated as a new purchase and the `SUBSCRIPTION_PURCHASED` event is triggered.
 This issues the user with a new purchase token and does not make use of the `linkedPurchaseToken` mechanism.**

-The backend will mark the original cancellation reason as reverted in the database.

 ### Expirations